How we gather evidence in our regulatory and disciplinary investigations

 - instructing an expert witness to advise in complex or unusual cases.

 A law firm sent 3,000 letters to people accusing them of illegally downloading copyright material belonging to the firm's clients and demanding compensation.
 The accusations were exaggerated, threatening and led vulnerable people to pay money that was not owed to the firm.
 We spoke to some of them, explaining that we were investigating possible misconduct by the law firm and took statements from them.
-Their evidence was important in explaining to the Solicitors Disciplinary Tribunal how people had been intimidated and had paid money because of fear of a large legal bill.
+Their evidence was important in explaining to the SDT how people had been intimidated and had paid money because of fear of a large legal bill.

 General factors for consideration